mykmal/drab/README.md

 ## Running DRAB

 To run DRAB, submit the `src/run_drab.sh` shell script as a SLURM job with `CONTEXT_A`, `CONTEXT_B`, `GENES`, and `BOOT` as exported environment variables.
-For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex` using 10 bootstrap iterations, run the command
+For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex` using 50 bootstrap iterations, run the command
 ```
-sbatch --export=CONTEXT_A="Whole_Blood",CONTEXT_B="Brain_Cortex",GENES="all_genes",BOOT="10",DRAB=$(pwd) src/run_drab.sh
+sbatch --export=CONTEXT_A="Whole_Blood",CONTEXT_B="Brain_Cortex",GENES="all_genes",BOOT="50",DRAB=$(pwd) src/run_drab.sh
 ```
 In practice, replace `Whole_Blood` and `Brain_Cortex` with the names of your desired tissues/contexts and `all_genes` with the name of your annotation file.
 The variable `BOOT` determines the number of bootstrap iterations to perform.
-The default value of 10 should be sufficient for most applications, but larger values are preferable if computationally feasible.
+Although we have found that as few as 10 bootstrap iterations will give reasonable results, we recommend using more iterations (e.g. 50) if computationally feasible.

 The results will be saved to `output/Whole_Blood-Brain_Cortex-all_genes.txt`.
 (Here `Whole_Blood`, `Brain_Cortex`, and `all_genes` will be replaced with the tissue/context names and annotation file name you specified when running DRAB.)
 This is a tab-delimited, plain-text file without a header line.
 Each line contains information for a single gene, with the following fields:

 1. Gene name
 2. Gene ID
 3. P-value for testing H_0: the gene is regulated identically in both contexts
-4. P-value from a paired t-test for H_0: the fitted models have equal squared prediction residuals
+4. P-value from a paired t-test for H_0: the trained models have equal squared prediction residuals
 5. Number of individuals in each training set
 6. Number of individuals in the testing set